j127/astro-on-rails/README.md

 # README

+This is a personal fork of [bholmesdev/astro-on-rails](https://github.com/bholmesdev/astro-on-rails) just for poking around at the code to see how it works.

+---

 This creates a Ruby on Rails project using Astro for views.

-TODO: Upgrade to Rails 8 and the latest version of Astro.
-Use Bun instead of pnpm.

 ## Installation